 Fare: Ticket prices are not fixed.
 Prices change based on demand, so you will see higher prices during peak travel hours.
-Yes Amtrak is usually cheaper than the cheapest available airline alternative.
+However, Amtrak is usually cheaper than the cheapest available airline alternative.

-Travel Time: A big disadvantage is that long trips take too long!
-For example, the ride from DC-to-NYC takes 4 hours, and the ride to DC-to-Boston takes 8 hours.
+Travel Time: A big disadvantage is that long trips take too long.
+For example, the ride from DC-to-NYC takes 4 hours, and the ride from DC-to-Boston takes 8 hours.
 If travel time is a priority, then flying may be a better choice.

 Delays: have become common along the Northeast Corridor, which stretches from DC to Boston.
 The corridor's ridership has doubled in the last 30 years even as its old infrastructure of tracks, bridges and tunnels has begun to wear out.